 4a.
 Are TVOC concentrations in plume core wells above or below 50 μg/L?

-TVOC concentrations in eight of 21 core wells were above 50 μg/L in 2017.
+TVOC concentrations in six of 21 core wells were above 50 μ g/L in 2018 which is a decrease from eight wells in 2017.

 4b.
 Is there a significant concentration rebound in core wells and/or extraction wells following shutdown?